BigPolarBear1/factorization/README.md

 To build: python3 setup.py build_ext --inplace</br>
 To run: python3 run_qs.py -keysize 70 -base 500 -debug 1 -lin_size 100_000 -quad_size 1</br></br>

 Update: Thinking a bit more about it.
 I probably should use non-zero linear coefficients as well.
 So just re-added that.
-Let me think.
+Let me think

+Update: The only thing missing is a proper heuristic to add a linear offset.
+I.e if the polynomial value is too large, we can shrink it using the linear coefficient.
+However we must make sure x+y also factorizes.
+Which isn't a super complicated task.. its just a matter of properly implementing a strategy in code.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>